treeverse/lakeFS/clients/spark/README.md

 1. Read Graveler meta-ranges, ranges and entries.
 1. Export data from lakeFS to any object storage (see [docs](https://docs.lakefs.io/reference/export.html)).

-Please note that Spark 2 is no longer supported with the lakeFS metadata client.
+Please note that starting version 0.9.0, Spark 2 is not supported with the lakeFS metadata client.
 {: .note }

 ## Installation